Gluten Free Society Expert Interview Series

 I recently sat down with Dr. Seneff from MIT to discuss the potential dangers associated with exposure to the chemical glyphosate (also known as round up).
 This chemical is one of the most commonly used herbicides (weed killers) in the U.S. It is used primarily on genetically modified “Roundup Ready” crops like corn, soy, canola, sorghum, alfalfa, and cotton, but is also being used on sugar cane and coffee crops.

-To listen to the interview and get the in depth story from the source, click the link below.
+To listen to the interview and get the in depth story from the source, click play below or download the interview here.

 Please share, like, tweet, etc. Spread the word and together we can increase awareness of this issue.
 You can read the transcript of the interview below.